-In contrast to the differentiation of multiple new cortical microglial subtypes in the Tg mice at two, four, and eight months compared with the Wt cortical microglia as described above, the spinal microglia in the Tg mice showed fewer new subtypes compared with their agematched Wt counterparts.
-We only observed the increase of microglial heterogeneity in the two- and four-month-old Tg mice, with the appearance of INF-M (Figures 6A and 6B) that constituted ~2% of the total spinal microglia population.
-We performed ISH of Irf7mRNA (one of INF-M feature genes revealed by scRNA-seq) to visualize the gp120-induced INF-M subtype of microglia in tissues, with Iba1 immunostaining to label microglia (Figure 7A).
-INF-M microglia in the spinal and cortical tissues of the Wt and Tg mice of four-month-old revealed by ISH were quantified (Figure 7B).
-The INF-M subtype was not detected in the 4-month Wt spinal cord, but constituted ~1% of the total spinal microglia population in the Tg mice.
-In the cortex, the INF-M subtype constituted < 1% in the Wt but ~5% in the Tg mice.
-This data was consistent with the scRNA-seq results (Figure 9).
+gp120-induced INF-M subtype of microglia in tissues, with Iba1 immunostaining to label microglia (Figure 7A).
+INF-M in the spinal and cortical tissues of the four-month-old Wt and Tg mice revealed by ISH were quantified (Figure 7B).
+The INF-M subtype was not detected in the 4-month-old Wt spinal cord but constituted ~1% of the total spinal microglia population in the Tg mice.
+In the cortex, the INF-M subtype constituted <1% in the Wt but ~5% in the Tg mice.
+These data were consistent with the scRNA-seq results (Figure 9).

-The INF-M was not detected in the eight-month-old Tg spinal cord of either Wt or Tg mice (Figure 6C).
-In addition, the PLF-M observed in the Wt spinal cord at eight months was not detected in the eight-month-old Tg spinal cord (Figure 6C).
+The INF-M subtype was not detected in the eight-month-old Tg spinal cord of either Wt or Tg mice (Figure 6C).
+In addition, the PLF-M subtype observed in the Wt spinal cord at eight months was not detected in the eight-month-old Tg spinal cord (Figure 6C).
 Similar to the four-month-old Wt spinal microglia, the IFLAM-M in four-month-old Tg spinal microglia also differentiated into IFLAM-M1 and IFLAM-M2 groups (Figure 6B).

-Morphological comparison of HOM-M, MYE-M and INF-M
+Morphological comparison of HOM-M, MYE-M, and INF-M

-After fluorescence staining of Lgals3 (a specific marker for MYE-M), we performed confocal imaging of the 3-D morphologies of MYE-M (Supplementary video 1) in four-month Tg cortex, and compared them with the morphologies of HOM-M (Supplementary video 2) in four-month Wt cortex.
+After fluorescence staining of Lgals3 (a specific marker for MYE-M), we performed confocal imaging of the 3-D morphologies of MYE-M (Video S1) in four-month-old Tg cortex and compared them with the morphologies of HOM-M (Video S2) in four-month-old Wt cortex.
 HOM-M had small round-shaped cell bodies with long processes, while MYE-M showed bigger irregular cell bodies with bushy short processes.
 In contrast to HOM-M that tended to spread, MYE-M often formed clusters, in which cell bodies were in touch with each other and/or their processes were intermingled.
-Due to the lack of specific antibody, we visualized the morphology of INF-M by combined ISH of Irf7 mRNA and immunostaining of Iba1 (Supplementary video 3).
-However, less preserved 3-D morphologies of INF-M were imaged due to the thin section (7μm) and proteinase digestion required for ISH.
+Due to the lack of specific antibody, we visualized the morphology of INF-M by combined ISH of Irf7 mRNA and immunostaining of Iba1 (Video S3).
+However, less preserved 3-D morphologies of INF-M were imaged due to the thin section (10 $\mu$ m) and proteinase digestion required for ISH.